kbond/ux/src/TwigComponent/README.md

 Let's create a reusable "alert" element that we can use to show success or error messages across our site.
-Step 1 is always to create a component has a `TwigComponent` class attribute.
+Step 1 is always to create a component that has an `AsTwigComponent` class attribute.
 Let's start as simple as possible:

 ```php